Tirovo/Numa-Project/README.md

 - 🎙️ Captures your voice in real time
 - 🧠 Transcribes speech with `faster-whisper` + VAD
 - 🤖 Responds using a local LLM (GPT4All, Mistral 7B, Nous Hermes...)
-- 🗣️ Speaks fluently via neural TTS (Coqui, VITS, etc.)
+- 🗣️ Speaks fluently via neural TTS (Coqui)
 - 💻 Shows everything in a beautiful local interface (Streamlit or PyQt)

 ---